ceeriil/token95/README.md

 - Push notification (but would require integrating a backend) - for existing app
 - Leaderboard??
 - A way to make this fun??
+- Trade NFT? (or we just link to magic eden)

 > Nice to have for personalization